Xeseuses/toughtvoyager/content/posts/A Manifesto For The Future.md

 ---
 Status:
 tags:
-  - Liberarianism
+  - note
 Links:
-Created: 2025-02-06T11:47:00
+Created: 2025-02-07T09:28:02
-Title: AnarcoPunk, A Vison For The Future
+Title: A Manifesto For The Future
-date: 2025-02-06
+date: 2025-02-07
 ---
+All good and well do you maybe think at this point after reading some of my ideas, but what is the way forward then?
+In this post I want to give a short manifesto for how I imagine the future to be.

+## Explanation in short

+The future will be decentralized and sustainable where voluntary cooperation, market innovation and strong property rights foster community resilience without the need for (a) centralized authority.

 In this post I want to introduce a new genre I dubbed AnarcoPunk.
 The punk genre is a collection of ideas that push against the mainstream narrative and propose different solutions and worlds that they deem the future.
-Sometimes those ideas are more utopian based than grounded in reality, but ala men are allowed to dream.

 When searching the genre I couldn't find a good idea for an Anarchy themed punk.
 Yes there is cyberpunk and the like, but that is not how i envision the future.
 No I like to borrow things from Solarpunk and the likes, but thats to left for my liking.
 Thats why ive come up with a new genre: AnarcoPunk.